 Recombination rate

-We used two methods when searching for ROH in plink, the genetic map reflecting recombination, and the physical map that does not: centimorgan (cM) position, and base pair (bp) position respectively.
-Kardos, Qvarnstrom, and Ellegren (2017) first suggested using the genetic map in this circumstance under the reasoning that if one accounts for recombination, hotspots remaining are more likely to be sites of interest (e.g. areas of positive selection).
+We used two methods when searching for ROH in plink, the genetic map reflecting recombination, and the physical map that does not, centimorgan (cM) position, and base pair (bp) position respectively.
+Kardos, Qvarnstrom, and Ellegren (2017) first suggested using the genetic map in this circumstance under the reasoning that if one accounts for recombination, remaining hotspots are more likely to be sites of interest (e.g. areas of positive selection).
 Kardos, Qvarnstrom, and Ellegren (2017) further noted that, when compared to the physical map, the genetic map showed ROH hotspots in the same positions but to a ‘lesser extent’.
 As in Kardos, Qvarnstrom, and Ellegren (2017) we find similar hotspots that have lower PropROH when using the genetic map rather than the physical map in both populations of red deer.
-Here, four ROH ‘hotspots’ in the Rum population using the physical map are no longer classed as hotspots when using the genetic map.
+Four ROH hotspots in the Rum population using the physical map are no longer classed as hotspots when using the genetic map.
 In addition, we found two hotspots reach further over the hotspot threshold in the genetic map than in the physical map and one new hotspot that reaches over the threshold.
 Our results support those from Kardos, Qvarnstrom, and Ellegren (2017) showing the effect that using the genetic map can have on results analysing ROH hotspots.
 The differing results are due to the effect that recombination rate has on the distribution of ROH across the genome, which is known from previous studies.
 Pemberton et al. (2012) clearly show a correlation between ROH distribution and recombination rate, with a number of ROH hotspots occurring in regions of low recombination rate.
 In using the genetic map positions we can hence account for recombination rate variability across the genome allowing for a better determination of ROH hotspots of interest.
 Therefore, in agreement with Kardos, Qvarnstrom, and Ellegren (2017) we suggest that, where possible, studies should preferentially use genetic map positions to search for ROH hotspots of interest, particularly to infer selection.

 When comparing the ROH distributions between populations a noteworthy result is that a shared hotspot between the two populations is only present when using the physical map.
-As the physical map does not take into account recombination, it suggests that this hotspot is a consequence of the recombination rate landscape shared between populations.
+As the physical map does not take into account recombination, this suggests that this hotspot is a consequence of the recombination rate landscape shared between populations.
 Nothnagel et al. (2010) also concluded that in humans, locations of ROH hotspots were alike in different subpopulations due to similar genome-wide patterns of recombination.
 Our results here support these conclusions, also suggesting recombination rate is driving similarities in ROH patterns between the two populations.
 We suggest caution over concluding that ROH hotspots in common between populations are sites of positive selection without taking into account recombination.
 As demonstrated here, common ROH hotspots may be regions of lower recombination rate, which are common between populations as a result of a shared recombination landscape.
 Hence, a further benefit of using a genetic map, is in comparing populations will hold fewer biases, giving more accurate representations of ROH distributions occurring from unique population demography or selection.

 Selection